 ON BK.BOOK_ID=BC.BOOK_ID;

-With the help of the INNER JOIN in the SELECT statement, we retrieved all records of the book category based on the book’s name from both tables i.e.; BOOKS and BOOK_CATEGORY by the ALIAS keyword.
-To shorter the BOOKS and BOOK_CATEGORY tables, we used the ALIAS keyword and gave the name ‘BK‘ and ‘BC’ while in the query.
+Using the INNER JOIN in the SELECT statement, we retrieved all records of the book category based on the book’s name from both tables, BOOKS and BOOK_CATEGORY, using the ALIAS keyword.
+To shorten the BOOKS and BOOK_CATEGORY tables, we used the ALIAS keyword and gave the names ‘BK‘ and ‘BC’ while in the query.

-We hope that you have understood a sample example of SQL Server INNER JOIN with the ALIAS keyword on tables by the query.
+We hope that you have understood a sample example of SQL Server INNER JOIN with the ALIAS keyword on tables in the query.

 Read: How To Update Table Using JOIN in SQL Server

-Here we will learn and understand how to use the SQL Server INNER JOIN with the BETWEEN operator on tables by the following query.
+Here, we will learn how to use the SQL Server INNER JOIN with the BETWEEN operator on tables using the following query.

 EXAMPLE: